-New Litter of black & tan puppies born on May 21 - Ready by July 16!
+New Litter of black & tan puppies born on May 21 - Ready Now!
+One female pup is still available.
 The large AKC parents are High Pockets (100+ pounds) and Ramblin Rose.
-The pups' tails were docked and dew claws removed by our vet at an early age.
-Photos will be posted of the puppies when they are about 5 weeks old.
-Pictures of High Pockets are posted lower on this page and photos of Rose are shown below.
+The puppy's tail was docked and dew claws removed by our vet at an early age.
+Shots and dewormings are kept current.
+She possesses a sweet personality and very easy to main coat.
+Photos below taken on August 19, 2017 at about 13 weeks old and 19 pounds.
+Pictures of High Pockets are posted lower on this page with photos of Rose shown below.
 Unfortunately due to the summer heat, we are unable to ship via airline so pups must be picked up here.
 Please feel free to call 307 754-3426 for more info on them and their parents.
 Thank you.

 Photos of Gator playing on the snow drifts

 Photos above of Fancy Girl (left) and Tonka (right).
 Cheerful and playful Tonka, rare red Airedale, stands about 29 inches tall at the shoulder and weighs around 90 pounds.
 Exhibiting a happy go-lucky personality, he is also Fancy's grandson.
 He has a very easy to maintain coat and has never been trimmed!
 Fancy weighed 80 pounds in her prime.
 Sadly, she crossed over the Rainbow Bridge in 2012 at nearly 14 years old.
 A great housepet and wonderful dog, she is missed tremendously.

 Location and Doggy Facilities